warpstreamlabs/bento/website/docs/components/processors/couchbase.md

   id: ${! json("id") } # No default (required)
   content: "" # No default (optional)
   operation: get
+  cas_enabled: false
 ```

 </TabItem>
 </Tabs>

 When inserting, replacing or upserting documents, each must have the `content` property set.

+### Concurrent Document Mutations
+To prevent read/write conflicts, Couchbase returns a [_Compare And Swap_ (CAS)](https://docs.couchbase.com/go-sdk/current/howtos/concurrent-document-mutations.html) value with each accessed document.
+Bento stores these as key/value pairs in metadata with the `couchbase_cas` field.
+Note: CAS checks are disabled by default.
+You can configure this by changing the value of `cas_enabled: true`.
+Future versions will see this enabled by default.

 ## Fields